awsdocs/amazon-sagemaker-developer-guide/doc_source/rstudio-create-user.md

 1. Select **Assign users and groups**\.
 This opens a new Assign users and groups page\.

 1. Select a user or group from the list\.
-For information about adding users and groups, see [Manage identities in AWSAWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-sso.html)\.
+For information about adding users and groups, see [Manage identities in AWS AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-sso.html)\.

 1. Select **Assign users and groups**\.